 2018 500km Walk for Autism for Abacus Learning Centre in Hastings and the Light up Autism Foundation

-In October and November this year, I will embark on my third 500km Walk for Autism around the electorate of Flinders to increase awareness for Australians living with Autism Spectrum Disorder (ASD) and I would be delighted for you to join me.
+In October and November of 2018, Greg embarked on his third 500km Walk for Autism around the electorate of Flinders to increase awareness for Australians living with Autism Spectrum Disorder (ASD).

-From the 29th October to the 16th November 2018, I will visit schools and local towns to increase awareness and understanding for Australians with ASD, as well as raise funds for local autism educational assistance groups, Abacus Learning Centre and the Light up Autism Foundation.
+From the 29th October to the 16th November 2018, he visited schools and local towns to increase awareness and understanding for Australians with ASD, as well as raise funds for local autism educational assistance groups, Abacus Learning Centre and the Light up Autism Foundation.

-Abacus Learning Centre is a not-for-profit organisation in my electorate that works with children who have autism and provides much-needed therapy to help these children reach their educational goals.
+Abacus Learning Centre is a not-for-profit organisation in the Flinders Electorate that works with children who have autism and provides much-needed therapy to help these children reach their educational goals.

 The Light up Autism Foundation is a not-for-profit organisation that works with schools on the Mornington Peninsula to improve learning outcomes for children with autism.

-I have seen firsthand the enormous difference that both Abacus and Light up Autism can make in a child’s life and to the lives of their families, which is why I am committed to supporting them.
+Greg saw firsthand the enormous difference that both Abacus and Light up Autism made in a child’s life and to the lives of their families, which is why he was committed to supporting them.

 2015 500km Walk for Autism raises $75,665 for Abacus Learning Centre in Hastings and Amaze